Babies who are born with a single-ventricle defect have only 1 pumping chamber (ventricle) in their heart that works, instead of the usual 2.

 - Seattle Children’s Hospital’s outcomes for surgeries to reconfigure the heart’s circulation system are among the best in the nation.

 - We’re committed to your child’s overall health and well-being.
 We’ll discuss treatments in ways you can understand and involve you in every decision.
+For example, exercise trainers work with many children in our program to improve their physical fitness.

 - U.S. News & World Report consistently ranks Seattle Children’s cardiology and heart surgery program as one of the best in the country.